TheProdigyLeague/NYSE_ABC/LEGALESE.md

 ### Protect Google.js, an Alhabet Inc. Search Index Algorithm
 __PSA__
   The safety, security and reliability of our services is forced upon us by the Federal Government.
-Henceforth, this has upset us, and may have unintended consequences, which includes detecting~~responding~~legalese fraud, elite-abuse, security consultant risks, technical scams, issues, etc.) that intentionallly does harm to the general public.
+Henceforth, this has upset us, and may have unintended consequences, which includes detecting~~responding~~legalese fraud, elite-abuse, security consultant risks, technical malvertisers, data-wipes, etc.) that intentionallly does harm to the general public.
 We apologize for this risk, so we now use different technologies provided and processed by third-party consultant firms that handles your information for these purposes.
 Subsequently, this is engineered to use automated systems that analyze your content to provide you with things like customized search results, personalized ads, or other features that are pre-tailored to how the public will use our services.
 We here at Alphabet Inc. must analyze your content that you create to help us detect such abuses to our pre-built system.
 Such as ~~spam~~, spyware, and illegal content.
 (Hate Speech, etc.) We also use pre-processed algorithms to recognize patterns in data. ~~For example, Google Translate helps people communicate across languages by detecting common language patterns in phrases you ask it to translate.~~("Googling terms that ding our servers, making threats, hate speech, racism, etc.") In addition to that, our pre-hired developers cross-script services to access your devices for the purposes described above.
 For example, depending on your social status, if you watch videos of guitar players on YouTube, ~~you might see an ad for guitar lessons on a site that uses our ad products.~~ You will be shown first-class citizen influencers.
-Depending on if your shadow banned, ~~your activity on other sites and apps may be associated with your personal information in order to improve Google’s services and the ads delivered by Google.~~ Your personal information will be visible to other user's who are associated with said guitar player, and you only be able to view other advertisers, corporate sponsors, delivered by the JavaScript algorithm from Google.
+Depending on if your shadow banned, ~~your activity on other sites and apps may be associated with your personal information in order to improve Google’s services and the ads delivered by Google.~~ Your personal information will be visible to other user's who are associated with said guitar player, and you will only be able to view other advertisers, and our corporate sponsors, delivered by the JavaScript algorithm from Google!
 (Don't you dare make that comment, bigot.)
 If other users already have your email address or other information that identifies you, we may show them your publicly visible Google Account information, such as your name and photo.
 This helps people identify ~~an email coming from you, for example.~~ if you are shadow banned or not.
-This allows us to post your information to data exchanges without warranty or your consent for purposes that isn’t covered in this Privacy Policy.
+This allows us to post your information to our data exchanges without warranty or your consent for purposes that isn’t covered in this Privacy Policy!

 #### PRIVACY CONTROL

 (You) have two choices ~~regarding the information we collect and how it's used~~

 a.)
-Create an account brought to you by our corporate sponsors which provides opportunities to adjust pre-packaged privacy algorithms and security tools provided by our consultants.
+Create an account brought to you by our corporate sponsors which provides opportunities, like to adjust pre-packaged privacy algorithms and security tools provided by our consultants.
 Enabling the "Privacy Setting Product Guide."  <br>
 __OR__
 b.)
 Don't use the internet....<br>

 #### ACTIVATION

   Once we have forced you to create a Google Account.
-We will then start saving your activity immediately, whether you want to or not.
-For example, YouTube History: We monitor closely the things you watch, the things you search, and the things we recommend, For You.
-And if you dare have Web & App Activity turned on, your searches and activity from other Google services are saved in your account so that way, we get even more control of your activity.
-(What you click, are typing, veiwing, etc.) Used to improve our services, of course!
+We will then start saving your data activity immediately, whether you want us to or not!
+For example, YouTube History: We monitor closely the things you watch, the things you search for, and the things we recommend, For You.
+And if you dare have Web & App Activity turned on, your searches and web surfing activity from our other Google services are saved in your account so that way, we get even more control of your activity!
+(What you click, are typing, viewing, etc.) Which is used to improve our services, of course!

 #### Whether you like it or not

-__Help us, so, we can profit.
+__Help us, so that we can profit.
 Off You.__

 ![adwords](https://github.com/TheProdigyLeague/NYSE_ABC/assets/30985576/3ed256ba-b008-430e-9455-5d566b7247a9)

-  Everything you do is being monitored, recorded, and closely investigated.
+  Everything you do is being extremely— closely monitored, recorded, and scrutinizingly investigated.
 But, you don't have the power to change, or do anything, about it.
 So, we're just going to deliver you this ad brought to you by our corporate sponsor, who is also, monitoring, recording, and closely investigating, everything you do.

 #### I CAN'T TURN IT OFF!!!